billbreit/BitWiseApps/README.md

 Current work-in-progress modules:

+**ioengine.py**: A prototype of an Event-Condition-Action engine to drive the IOMapper class.
+The status of this module is 'barely beta', if that.
+I have it set up to produce massive amounts of output, in sort of a 'visible engine' mode.
+Set your terminal scrollback to at least 1000 lines.

+It's a complicated little beast with lots of sharp edges and rough patches, but it runs well on Python ( partially runs on micropython, with a looong load times ).
+It demonstates what may be an useful application of binary indexing to build small logic engines.
+BIRM Technology ( Binary Indexing Run Mad ) !

+ See the [IOEngine](https://github.com/billbreit/BitWiseApps/wiki/IOEngine) wiki page.

+**fan_engine.py**: An extended demo of of IOEngine, demonstating the flattening effect of a rule-based approach to orchestrating the interaction of multiple control levels.
+This is the engine implmentation of the fan_example.py demo.

+The IOengine and Fan Engine Demo are in mid-stage development.
+The real struggle from here on is going to be maintaining simplicity, keeping a small memory footprint, say under 60K in a practical usage scenario.

 **iomapper.py**: A module for generalizing external bind requests, saving a lot of gory details about call structure and parameters.
 With a little logic thrown into the mix, it should provide a foundation for a fairly simple process engine.

 IOMapper needs critical attention in two areas: marshalling/shoehorning parameters and handling exceptions.
 Currently, the mapper is doing nothing to handle exceptions.
 To keep the controller/process engine moving, it may be better to let the caller do the deciding, or maybe just 'neuter' the exceptions into error messages in the values_dict.
 Explicitly raising IOMapper exceptions should probably be limited to the initial validation of iomap.